-You can register online to take the THEA at the THEA website.
+You can register online to take the THEA Test (IBT) at the THEA website.

-Testing Services at UT Arlington also offers the THEA Quick Test to students who are unable to register for a regular test date.
+Testing Services at UT Arlington also offers the THEA Test (IBT).
 You can read more about the THEA on the Testing Services website.

 What certification areas do you offer?

 What is the difference between the certification levels?

 EC-6 and Mid-Level students major in Education ("Education Intended") and will be advised only by an Education advisor.
 These students first work on their core and basic content courses before entering the Education program.
 The program itself is a two-year blocked cohort schedule of courses which only begins in the Fall semester (once a student begins the program, he/she is changed from "Education Intended" to "Interdisciplinary Studies) .
 You can view our degree plans for more information on required courses.

 Secondary and All-Level students major in their content area and should first meet with their content advisor.
 When they are ready to begin their Education coursework, they should meet with an Education advisor.
 They will work with both these advisors to ensure they meet all the requirements for their degree and certification.
 You can read the Secondary/All-Level FAQs page for more information.

 Can I meet with an advisor to look at my transcripts?